Send us a message

 Instead of just looking at a single revenue figure, the waterfall model separates the moving parts.
 It helps answer key questions like, "How much of our growth came from new customers versus existing ones?" or "Is our churn rate offsetting our new sales?"
 By visualizing these components, you can pinpoint exactly where your revenue strategy is succeeding and where it needs attention.
 This process is fundamental for accurate forecasting and aligns your financial reporting with key accounting principles.
 It transforms a static number into a dynamic story of your business's financial journey.

-Start with Your Base Revenue
+Step 1: Start with Your Base Revenue

 Everything begins with your base revenue.
 Think of this as your starting line for a specific period, whether it's a month, quarter, or year.
 This figure typically represents your recurring revenue from all existing customer contracts at the beginning of that period.
 For a subscription-based business, this would be your Monthly Recurring Revenue (MRR) or Annual Recurring Revenue (ARR).
 It’s the predictable income you can count on before factoring in any new sales or losses.
 Establishing a clear and accurate base revenue is the essential first step, as every other component of the waterfall will be added to or subtracted from this number.

-Factor in New Revenue Streams
+Step 2: Factor in New Revenue Streams

 Once you have your starting point, the next step is to add all the new revenue you’ve generated during the period.
 This is where you account for growth.
 New revenue isn't just from signing up brand-new customers; it also includes expansion revenue from your existing base.
 This could be from customers upgrading to a higher-tier plan, purchasing add-ons, or increasing their usage.
 Separating new sales from expansion revenue can give you even deeper insights into what’s driving growth.
 This part of the waterfall highlights your successes and shows the direct impact of your sales and marketing efforts on the top line.

-Account for Customer Churn
+Step 3: Account for Customer Churn

 Now it’s time to face the other side of the coin: revenue loss.
 Customer churn represents the revenue you’ve lost from customers who have canceled their subscriptions, downgraded to a cheaper plan, or failed to renew their contracts.
 While no one likes to see this number, it's a critical component of a realistic financial picture.
 Ignoring churn gives you an inflated and inaccurate view of your company's health.
 Tracking it within your waterfall model helps you understand its impact on your bottom line and can signal underlying issues with your product or customer satisfaction that need to be addressed.

-Calculate Your Net Revenue
+Step 4: Calculate Your Net Revenue

 After accounting for the additions and subtractions, you can calculate your net revenue for the period.
 The formula is straightforward: take your base revenue, add your new and expansion revenue, and then subtract the revenue you lost to churn.
 The result is your ending revenue for the period, which then becomes the base revenue for the next one.
 This final figure provides a clear, comprehensive snapshot of your company's performance.
 It tells you not just if you grew, but how you grew, providing a much richer story than a simple revenue total ever could.

-Align with Revenue Recognition Standards
+How to Align with RevRec Standards

 This is where the revenue waterfall becomes more than just an internal forecasting tool—it becomes essential for compliance.
 A true revenue waterfall model shows how your booked sales (contracted revenue) are recognized over time according to accounting standards like ASC 606.
 For example, if a customer signs a $12,000 annual contract, you don't recognize all $12,000 at once.
 Instead, you recognize $1,000 each month as you deliver the service.
 The waterfall model visualizes this process, ensuring your financial statements are accurate and compliant.
 Automating this process with a solution like HubiFi ensures you can close your books faster and with confidence.